Tool 5: Engaging in Life

 What we want to avoid, however, is asking others for reassurance over and over about our worries.
 See Resisting the Quick Fix for more details.

-For our mental health, sometimes the best time to be social is when we “feel” like doing it the least!
+For our mental health, sometimes the best time to spend time with others is when we “feel” like doing it the least!

 Scheduling pleasurable activities

 We schedule our to-do lists full of appointments, errands, and tasks.
 We sometimes forget to schedule in some fun and pampering!
 Our bodies are doing such important work right now and this can be a time when we can treat ourselves with massages, pedicures, and other little indulgences.